hilalsay/nyan/README.md

-Trying to update a project from my brother
+Trying to update a project for birthdays